 - Switch between hot and cold water when taking a shower.
 This might not feel the best but it will help you wake up in the morning and boost your metabolism.

 - As mentioned before, have a quick but intense workout session.
-10 minutes of rope skipping are a great way to get the fat burning going.
+10 minutes of rope skipping is a great way to get the fat-burning going.

 2. Cut Down on Partying

 When you are new to a place and have just made new friends, you will probably go out with them a lot.
 And that’s great!
 Social life is super important, so go and meet new people whenever you get the chance.